Home/ICT/Artificial Intelligence/Artificial Intelligence (AI) in Military Market

 • Services: There is a growing demand for AI services, such as consulting and training, to help military branches use AI technology throughout their operations effectively.

-• Machine Learning: The military work more efficiently through machine learning because it assists in detecting future system breakdowns and monitoring battlefield data in real-time to run supply chains and secure vital information.
+• Machine Learning: The military works more efficiently through machine learning because it assists in detecting future system breakdowns and monitoring battlefield data in real-time to run supply chains and secure vital information.
 The technology helps organizations plan equipment updates while streamlining supply networks and guarding their essential systems and information.

 • Deep learning: Deep learning technology improves the tracking of images and videos by advanced autonomous systems.
 This gives military forces smarter information and decisions through drone and ground robotic systems.